RachithP/planning-in-robotics/A-star/README.md

 To see how A-star algorithm works, run the python file as 'python2 Astar.py'

 Default values are taken if none provided.
 They can be seen using help.
-If you type 'python Astar.py --help', you will see the following:
+If you type ```python Astar.py --help```, you will see the following:

 ```python
 usage: Astar.py [-h] [--radius RADIUS] [--res RES] [--clc CLC]